Nobodyasidentity/otypes/README.md

 ### }
 `oinput(*s, sep=' ', type=str, Error="'{}' is not valid", Exit=None, Exit_code=None)`: Custom input method that lets you specify what data type to return the input as (default: `str`).
 ### `str` subclass: `ostr` {
-I'm too lazy to finnish this rn <3
+I'm too lazy to finnish this <3
 ```py
 from otypes import *